josephofiowa/GA-DSI/oop-python-intro/readme.md

 We'll work with Classes and Objects [here](./oop.py) using the Spyder development environment.

+Example solution code from our exercise is [here](./oop-solution.py).

 ## Other Classes

 Other classes I teach at GA are available [here](https://generalassemb.ly/instructors/joseph-nelson/9762).